 Some Lie and Some Die

-Episode 8 / Series 3
+- Episode 8 / Series 3

-First transmitted in three parts in 1990
+- First transmitted on the ITV network in three parts in September–October 1990

-Adapted from the Ruth Rendell novel by Matthew Jacobs
+- Adapted from the Ruth Rendell novel by Matthew Jacobs

-Directed by Sandy Johnson
+- Directed by Sandy Johnson

 It all happens around the periphery of a music festival, where we find a body.
 In Kingsmarkham is living, or has come down to live, a great star, played by Peter Capaldi, a very fine actor.
 But he’s also a good singer, because he stood up and sang in front of the audience of a real music festival crowd, and was very well received.